francescorn/francescorn/README.md

 Hi, I’m Frances Cornwall.
-I’m interested in frontend development and python.
+I’m interested in frontend development.

-I graduated from Vassar College with a bachelor's degree in biology.
+I graduated from Vassar College with a bachelor's degree in biology, and decided to pursue software engineering after college.

 I'm a former college tennis player who won the Matthew Vassar award.